 3.5 If you have no database, then bind the created database to the website as shown in the screenshots.

 Consider two options for uploading the website on a VPS: when you already have ready-made files with a certain CMS and when you need to pre-install the CMS.
+Setting VPS for a website is the next huge step.

 4.1 Uploading a Ready-Made Website to a VPS